GovernorFancyPants/desolaterunner/_drafts/_posts/race-reports/2017-09-08-race-report-swedish-alpine-ultra-2017.md

 I was concentrating a lot on not falling down and losing rythm, that would've been a tough blow to get back from

-Crossing the finish line once again, hand in hand with my brother in course record time and also a new FKT
+Crossing the finish line once again, hand in hand with my brother in course record time and also a new FKT on the route.